 Children with ataxia need to learn how to strengthen their trunk and stabilize their bodies.

-A combination of spacticity, dyskinetic cerebral palsy, hypotonia and ataxia
+A combination of spasticity, dyskinetic cerebral palsy, hypotonia and ataxia.

 How cerebral palsy affects individuals